J. B. M. Hertzog

-General James Barry Munnik Hertzog (3 April 1866 – 21 November 1942), better known as Barry Hertzog or J. B. M. Hertzog, was a South African politician and soldier.
-He was a Boer general during the Second Boer War who served as the third prime minister of the Union of South Africa from 1924 to 1939.
+General James Barry Munnik Hertzog (3 April 1866 – 21 November 1942), better known as Barry Hertzog or J. B. M. Hertzog, was a South African general and politician.
+He was a Boer commander during the Second Boer War who served as the third prime minister of the Union of South Africa from 1924 to 1939.
 Hertzog advocated for the development of Afrikaner culture and was determined to prevent Afrikaners from being excessively influenced by British culture.
 He founded the National Party in 1914.

-In 1941, Hertzog, who had resigned after South Africa - against his efforts - entered World War II on the side of the Allies, issued a statement in which he openly praised Nazism and said it needed to be adapted to South African needs under a fascist dictatorship.
+In 1941, Hertzog, who had resigned after South Africa — against his efforts — entered World War II on the side of the Allies, issued a statement in which he openly praised Nazism and said it needed to be adapted to South African needs under a fascist dictatorship.

 Early life and career

 Hertzog first studied law at Victoria College in Stellenbosch, Cape Colony.
 In 1889, he went to the Netherlands to read law at the University of Amsterdam, where he prepared a dissertation, on the strength of which he received his doctorate in law on 12 November 1892.

 Hertzog had a law practice in Pretoria from 1892 until 1895, when he was appointed to the Orange Free State High Court.
 During the Boer War of 1899–1902, he rose to the rank of general, becoming the assistant chief commandant of the military forces (Commando units) of the Orange Free State.
 Despite some military reverses, he gained renown as a resourceful leader of the Boer commandos who chose to continue fighting, the so-called "bitter-enders".
 Eventually, convinced of the futility of further bloodshed, he signed the Treaty of Vereeniging in May 1902.

 Constitutionally, Hertzog was a republican, believing strongly in promoting the independence of the Union of South Africa from the British Empire.
 His government approved the Statute of Westminster in 1931, and replaced Dutch as the second official language with Afrikaans in 1925, as well as instating a new national flag in 1928.
 His government approved women's suffrage for white women in 1930, thus strengthening the dominance of the white minority.
 Property and education requirements for whites were abandoned in the same year, with those for non-whites being severely tightened, and, in 1936, blacks were completely taken off the common voters' roll.
 Separately elected Native Representatives were instead instated, a policy repeated in the attempts of the later Apartheid regime to disenfranchise all non-whites during the 1950s.
 Through the system of gradual disenfranchisement spanning half a century, the South African electorate was not made up entirely of whites until the 1970 general election.